soaremicheledavid/RG35XXPlusStockOS/README.md

 - New UI style, fresh new icons;
 - New elements & wallpapers;
 - customized bootlogo, shutdown splash;
 - new UI icons and navigation buttons,

+Tip > If you dont like the colors, you can change icons > icon settings > Style 2 > Icon 1

 GREY-MINIMAL-THEME is made for the first 2 stock os versions, after that, they changed the style and code, use the new release IMPROVED-Theme.